buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 ***Hungry Winds** (2 Actions)*: The harpy uses the wind to draw its prey closer.
 A target within 6 meters must make a Fortitude saving throw DC 12 or be pulled next to the harpy.
 If the target has been lifted off the ground and cannot fly, it then falls normally.

 ***Luring Song.*** The harpy sings a magical melody.
 Every humanoid and giant within 90 meters of the harpy that can hear the song must succeed on a Will saving throw DC 13 or be charmed until the song ends.
-The harpy must take a Immediate Action during its next turn to continue singing.
+The harpy must take an Immediate Action during its next turn to continue singing.
 It can stop singing at any time.
 The song ends if the harpy is incapacitated.

 While charmed by the harpy, a target is incapacitated and ignores the songs of other harpies.
 If the charmed target is more than 1 meter from the harpy, the target must move on its turn toward the harpy by the most direct route.
 Before moving into damaging terrain, such as lava or a pit, and whenever it takes damage from a source other than the harpy, the target can repeat the saving throw.
 A creature can repeat the saving throw at the end of each of its turns.
 If a saving throw is successful, the effect ends on that target.